eagafonov/docker-network-graph-poc/README.md

 # Docker Network Graph

-Sample python script to draw graph of Docker networks and containers
+Visualize the relationship between Docker networks and containers as a neat graphviz graph.

 ## Usage